SESMG/SESMG/docs/index.rst

 - **active**: Specifies whether the bus shall be included to the model.
 0 = inactive, 1 = active.
 - **excess**: Specifies whether a sink is to be generated, which consumes excess energy.
 0 = no excess sink will be generated; 1 = excess sink will be generated.
 - **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits or not.
 0 = no shortage source will be generated; 1 = shortage source will be generated.
-- **shortage costs [CU/kWh]**: Assigns a price per kWh to the purchase of energy from the shortage source.
+- **shortage costs/(CU/kWh)**: Assigns a price per kWh to the purchase of energy from the shortage source.
 If the shortage source was deactivated, the fill character "x" is used.
-- **excess costs [CU/kWh]**: Assigns a price per kWh to the release of energy to the excess sink.
+- **excess costs/(CU/kWh)**: Assigns a price per kWh to the release of energy to the excess sink.
 If the excess sink was deactivated, the fill character "x" is used.

 .. figure:: images/BSP_buses.PNG
    :width: 100 %